BeanstalkFarms/Beanstalk-Landing/content/posts/basin-beanft-collection.md

 ## Issuance

-Basin BeaNFTs will be available to mint on the BeaNFT pages of the [Beanstalk UI](https://app.bean.money/#/nft) after the 1,200th Season following the whitelisting of the BEAN:ETH Well.
+Basin BeaNFTs will be viewable on the BeaNFT pages of the [Beanstalk UI](https://app.bean.money/#/nft) after the 1,200th Season following the whitelisting of the BEAN:ETH Well.
 Easter egg upgrades will be shown on the BeaNFTs after the 1,800th Season following the BEAN:ETH whitelisting.

 ## Other Details